What If Moderation Didn't Mean Suppression? A Case for Personalized Content Transformation: The System:

 Generating all possible interventions for each post to determine the most appropriate one would be prohibitively expensive.
 We designed a cascade architecture to address this by reducing computational resource utilization by up to 75\% through predictive pruning, making our selection pipeline practical to use in real-time.

-\textbf{{Stage 1: Predictive Pruning. }}The Pruner performs multi-task inference\cite{son2024multi} that first checks whether content matches any user filters.
+\textbf{{Stage 1: Predictive Pruning. }}The Pruner uses \texttt{GPT-4o} to perform multi-task inference\cite{son2024multi} that first checks whether content matches any user filters.
 For matching content, it predicts which interventions would most likely succeed for that specific user.
 We provide the Pruner LVLM with detailed descriptions of each intervention including trade-offs, advantages, disadvantages, and ideal use cases.
 We also supply our four scoring dimensions and instruct the Pruner to evaluate how each intervention would score.
-This approach leverages the Pruner to approximate the full scoring process without generating actual transformations and produces a ranked list from which we select the top-$K$ candidates (typically $K=3$).
+This process approximates the full scoring process without generating actual transformations and produces a ranked list from which we select the top-$K$ candidates (typically $K=3$).

 \textbf{{Stage 2: Generation and Scoring. }} \diymod{} applies the top-$K$ candidates to the content, in parallel.
-Obfuscation techniques are applied locally using Python Pillow~\cite{clark2015pillow} library.
-Semantic modifications and stylistic alterations use Gemini's image generation API~\cite{google_gemini2_0flash_2025}.
-The Scorer evaluates each candidate transformation using the evaluation dimensions (\Cref{tab:eval_framework}).
+Obfuscation techniques are applied locally using \texttt{GroundingDino}~\cite{liu2023grounding} and Python Pillow~\cite{clark2015pillow} library.
+For semantic modifications and stylistic alterations, we use Gemini's asynchronous image generation model: \texttt{gemini-2.0-\allowbreak flash-\allowbreak preview-\allowbreak image-\allowbreak generation}~\cite{google_gemini2_0flash_2025}.
+The Scorer uses \texttt{GPT-4o\allowbreak -2024\allowbreak -08-06} to evaluate each candidate transformation against the evaluation dimensions (\Cref{subsec:eval_criteria}).
+To mitigate potential biases inherent in LLM-as-a-judge systems where a model may favor its own outputs, we deliberately employ a different model for the scoring phase (\texttt{GPT-4o}) than for the generation phase (\texttt{Gemini 2.0}).
 We implement two guardrails in the scoring process.
 First, the Scorer receives both the original and transformed content, and is instructed to penalize misapplied interventions and failures.
 Second, we employ two-stage prompting~\cite{wang2024rl} that improve judge-VLM's performance and results in more reliable and consistent evaluations.
 The Scorer first performs chain-of-thought analysis along our evaluation dimensions given the original content, transformed candidate, and user context.
 Based on this free-form response, it then produces a final numerical score.
-These scoring operations run in parallel across all $K$ candidates.
+These scoring operations run in parallel across all $K$ candidates, and the highest-scoring intervention is selected.

-The Scorer personalizes evaluation using three user contexts: the filter description, the self-assigned sensitivity level (1-5), and the complete chat history from filter creation.
-The scores are summed and the highest-scoring intervention is selected as the winner.